Memory Layout of C Programs

 A text segment, also known as a code segment or simply as text, is one of the sections of a program in an object file or in memory, which contains executable instructions.

 As a memory region, a text segment may be placed below the heap or stack in order to prevent heaps and stack overflows from overwriting it.

 Usually, the text segment is sharable so that only a single copy needs to be in memory for frequently executed programs, such as text editors, the C compiler, the shells, and so on.
 Also, the text segment is often read-only, to prevent a program from accidentally modifying its instructions.

 2. Initialized Data Segment:

-This segment can be further classified into initialized read-only area and initialized read-write area.
+This segment can be further classified into the initialized read-only area and the initialized read-write area.

-For instance the global string defined by char s = “hello world” in C and a C statement like int debug=1 outside the main (i.e. global) would be stored in initialized read-write area.
-And a global C statement like const char* string = “hello world” makes the string literal “hello world” to be stored in initialized read-only area and the character pointer variable string in initialized read-write area.
+For instance, the global string defined by char s = “hello world” in C and a C statement like int debug=1 outside the main (i.e. global) would be stored in the initialized read-write area.
+And a global C statement like const char* string = “hello world” makes the string literal “hello world” to be stored in the initialized read-only area and the character pointer variable string in the initialized read-write area.

 3. Uninitialized Data Segment: